mykcryptodev/monalista/README.md

 If you haven't setup ngrok before, install it [here](https://ngrok.com/our-product/secure-tunnels).
 Once you have ngrok installed, run `ngrok http http://localhost:3000` to start the tunnel.
 Copy the URL returned and leave the tunnel running.

 > [!IMPORTANT]
 > Okay now it's time to set the app url in your `.env` file!
 Set it to the ngrok url, but in production you'll want to set it to your deployed URL.
+You might also want to add the url to your allowlisted domains for project in the thirdweb dashboard.

 Open the [frames playground](https://warpcast.com/~/developers/frame-playground) on your mobile device (with Warpcast installed).
 Paste your ngrok url and click "Launch".
 The splash screen will show for a moment then you'll see your profile appear within the frame.
 If you've already connected a wallet to Warpcast, you'll automatically be connected in the frame.
 You'll see your wallet address and be able to send a simple transaction.
 If not, press "Connect Wallet" and you'll be able to connect any Warpcast-compatible wallet.